This content has been machine translated dynamically.

 The Citrix ADC appliance includes a built-in integrated caching configuration that you can use for caching content.
 The configuration consists of a content group called ctx_cg_poc, a pattern set called ctx_file_extensions, and a set of integrated cache policies.
 In the content group ctx_cg_poc, only objects that are 500 KB or smaller are cached.
 The content is cached for 86000 seconds, and the memory limit for the content group is 512 MB.
-The pattern set is an indexed array of common file extensions for file-type matching.
+The pattern set is an indexed array of common extensions for file-type matching.

 The following table lists the built-in integrated caching policies.
 By default, the policies are not bound to any bind point.
-You must bind them to a bind point if you want the Citrix ADC appliance to evaluate traffic against the policies.
+You must bind the policies to a bind point if you want the Citrix ADC appliance to evaluate traffic against the policies.
 The policies cache objects in the ctx_cg_poc content group.

 |Integrated caching policy name||Policy rule|